Lein (Kocher): Hydrological main line

-Hydrologically, the Lein can be considered the main source of the Kocher system, as it is more than twice as long at the mouth of the river as this one (57 km vs. 25 km), whose name overflow also exceeds in the catchment area (250 km² vs. 152 km²) and also carries slightly more water than this one - despite its strong karst springs, which additionally feed from areas beyond its superficial watersheds.
+Hydrologically, the Lein can be considered the main source of the Kocher system, as it is more than twice as long at the mouth of the river as this one (57 km vs. 25 km), whose name overflow also exceeds in the catchment area (250 km2 vs. 152 km2) and also carries slightly more water than this one - despite its strong karst springs, which additionally feed from areas beyond its superficial watersheds.

-direction of flow
+Direction of flow

-The direction of flow of the Lein is striking; it consistently moves away from the Neckar, into which its water finally reaches via the Kocher, and its valley meets the Kocher in Abtsgmünd, almost in the opposite direction to that of the Kocher, which flows there in a west-northwest direction towards the Neckar.
+The direction of flow of the Lein is unusual.
+It consistently moves away from the Neckar, into which its water finally reaches via the Kocher, and its valley meets the Kocher in Abtsgmünd, in the almost opposite direction to that of the Kocher, which flows there in a west-northwest direction towards the Neckar.
 The reason for this is that the course of the river Lein was laid out at a time when the area was still draining to the southeast towards the Danube and the Black Sea.
-The same is true for the neighbouring rivers "Spiegelberger" Lauter, Bibers, "Fichtenberger" Rot and the Blinde Rot, which flows into the Kocher from the other side just below Abtsgmünd in almost opposite directions.
-Today's outflow over the Kocher, the Neckar and the Rhine towards the North Sea was only created when the Upper Rhine Plain began to sink from the Eocene onwards and as a result the depth erosion in the surrounding river system of the Rhine increased.
+This is the case also with the neighbouring rivers "Spiegelberger" Lauter, Bibers, "Fichtenberger" Rot and the Blinde Rot, which flows into the Kocher from the other side just below Abtsgmünd in almost opposite directions.
+Today's outflow over the Kocher, the Neckar and the Rhine towards the North Sea was created only when the Upper Rhine Plain began to sink from the Eocene onwards and as a result the depth erosion in the surrounding river system of the Rhine increased.
 Through numerous stream captures of Danube tributaries the European main watershed shifted gradually to the southeast in favour of the Rhine.

 Flood protection and retention basin

 Nowadays the Lein and its northern tributaries feed numerous smaller reservoirs, many of which were built for flood protection and which also serve as bathing lakes (e.g. the Aichstrut reservoir) for local recreation.
 Others are old mill lakes, because at Lein as well as at the bigger tributaries many water mills were running in former times.

 After recurring floods along the Lein, one of them in March 1956 finally gave the impetus for the founding of the "Wasserverband Kocher-Lein" (Kocher-Lein Water Association) by the neighbouring communities in 1957.
 For flood protection, the new association built eleven storage and retention basins between 1957 and 1982, which it still operates today.
 Five of these are located in the Rems-Murr district, six in the Ostalbkreis.
 They are constantly dammed to form small lakes.
 Most of them are developed for local recreation, some are designated as bathing lakes.
-The eleven artificial lakes together can hold back up to 14 million m³, they lie between 390 m above sea level and 500 m above sea level and their total catchment area covers about 250 km².
+The eleven artificial lakes together can hold back up to 14 million m3, they lie between 390 m above sea level and 500 m above sea level and their total catchment area covers about 250 km2.
 Between 1990 and 2000, 28.5 million euros were spent on a rehabilitation programme, partly on remote data transmission and remote control equipment, so that since 1997 all eleven basins have been centrally controlled and monitored.